The Complete Guide to Every Door Direct Mail (EDDM)

 Can I target specific demographics with EDDM?+

 Yes.
 When selecting carrier routes, you can filter by median household income, average resident age, homeowner percentage, and household size.
-You cannot target individual households within a route — for that, standard direct mail with a purchased list is the better option.
+You cannot target individual households within a route.
+For that, standard direct mail with a purchased list is the better option.

 How do I know if EDDM is working?+